Dannyzen/hackathondocs/README.md

 Rant:

-Your hosting?
+You're hosting?
 Your goal is to:

 * Unlock the creativity in others
 * Be open to being surprised